ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 3. use useEffect anywhere in your components.

-And don't get me wrong, React has some great solutions to each of these problems: We can use context to manage global state, we can use functional programming paradigms to store mutable data in state without actually mutating them, and we can write custom hooks to wrap the complexity of useEffect.
+And don't get me wrong, React has some great solutions to each of these problems: We can use context to manage global state, we can use functional programming paradigms to store mutable data structures in state without actually mutating them, and we can write custom hooks to wrap the complexity of useEffect.
 However all of these solutions bind our business logic to React where no such binding is required.

-Most importantly, React does not offer any standard way for business logic to communicate with our components.
-And since all the tutorials and demos will just put the business logic inside your components, many React developers will do the same and I would often see projects with components that are way too long for their own good.
+Most importantly, React does not offer a standard way for business logic to communicate with our components.

-MobX will provide a good solution to the first 2 problems, i.e. storing business logic and global state in a Singleton object, and keeping deeply nested local state.
+MobX provides a good solution to the first two problems, i.e. it helped me store application-wide global state and share it between components, and to save deeply nested data structures as state variables.

 ## Managing Global State with a MobX Singleton
 Our first challenge was to manage global application state.
 A global state, as opposed to local state, is stored in a singleton object, initialized when the application starts and is accessible from anywhere in the code.
 Any React component that uses the global state is updated as soon as the state changes.
+The state itself can change in response to events, such as information coming in from a web socket, or user interaction with the components.

 Using mobx terminology we're creating a global singleton store which is being observed by the React components using it.